Canadian National Health Insurance Program

 The Pan-Canadian Health Human Resource Strategy

-In order to meet these goals, Health Canada continues to work with the territories, provinces and additional, key health-related organizations to improve Health and Human Resources coordination and planning.
-The Health and Human Resources strategy guides efforts in three significant areas which include ensuring that Canada has enough of the right kinds of healthcare providers to meet the needs of Canadians, and encouraging people to enter the healthcare field while improving working conditions in order to keep them there.
+To meet these goals, Health Canada continues to work with the territories, provinces and additional, key health-related organizations to improve Health and Human Resources coordination and planning.
+The Health and Human Resources strategy guides efforts in three significant areas, which include ensuring that Canada has enough of the right kinds of healthcare providers to meet the needs of Canadians, and encouraging people to enter the healthcare field while improving working conditions to keep them there.
 The strategy also involves changing the way Canada educates healthcare providers so that Canadians will have faster and better access to providers when they need one.

 Disabled World is an independent disability community founded in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
 See our homepage for informative reviews, exclusive stories and how-tos.
 You can connect with us on social media such as X.com and our Facebook page.